-Veterinarians are uniquely positioned to aid caregivers in understanding normal feline behavior, preventing undesirable behaviors, and provide information on positive reinforcement training.
-Successful positive reinforcement training can strengthen the caregiver-cat bond and improve quality of life for the individual cat.
+Veterinarians are uniquely positioned to aid caregivers in understanding normal feline behavior, preventing undesirable behaviors, and providing information on positive reinforcement training.
+Successful positive reinforcement training can strengthen the caregiver-cat bond and improve the quality of life for the individual cat.

 Understanding Normal Feline Behavior

-- Without appropriate outlets for those instincts, normal feline behaviors may manifest in a way that is undesirable to the humans in the home.
+- Without appropriate outlets for those instincts, normal feline behaviors may manifest in a way that is undesirable to the caregivers in the home.

 Object Play Behavior